 His community and civic involvements include service as Past Chairman of the Steering Committee for the Economic Development Partnership between First Union Bank and the National Congress of Black Churches, and Vice Moderator of the New Hope Missionary Baptist Association.
 He was a member of the Task Force Committee of 33 for Charlotte-Mecklenburg School’s Pupil Reassignment Plan, and a board member of Charlotte Advocates for Education, the United Way, HELP and the Minister’s Conference.

 Dr. Woods was inducted into the Silver Anniversary of the Morehouse College Board of Preachers.
-He is an author for the National Baptist Convention Publishing House, as well as Urban Ministers.
+He is an author for the National Baptist Convention Publishing House, as well as Urban Ministries.
 He is a member of the Academy of Homiletics, which is a professional organization made up of persons who teach preaching in North America.

 Dr. Woods is married to the former Laura Annette Hill and they are the proud parents of one daughter, Lauren Adelle, a graduate of Hampton University.